 Road users with a petrol vehicle contribute by petrol excise duty.
 Petrol excise duty is paid on all petrol that is produced or imported in New Zealand.

-Revenue from petrol excise duty, road user charges and from the registration and motor vehicle licensing goes into the National Land Transport Fund, which helps fund the building, maintenance and operation of our land transport system.
+Revenue from petrol excise duty, road user charges and from registration and motor vehicle licensing goes into the National Land Transport Fund, which helps to fund the building, maintenance and operation of our land transport system.

 In this part of our website you can find:

 - answers to frequently asked questions about petrol excise duty and road user charges

 - announcements about petrol excise duty and road user charges rate changes